 4. Crust Vegan Bakery

 This women-owned and operated bakery sells a continuously rotating menu of vegan baked goods, including seasonally inspired pop tarts, cheesecakes, cookies, scones, and coffee cakes.
-Find the Manayunk bakery open Wednesday through Sunday from 8 a.m. to 7 p.m., or swing by all-vegan cafe Grindcore House’s West Philly location, where Crust pastries are always on the menu.
+Find the Manayunk bakery open Wednesday through Sunday, or swing by all-vegan cafe Grindcore House’s West Philly location, where Crust pastries are always on the menu.

 5. Algorithm Food Truck